imbateam-gg/node-casclib/README.md

-node-casclib
+bw-casclib
 ============

 Node bindings for [CascLib](https://github.com/ladislav-zezula/CascLib)

+> Note this is a fork to support the latest version of CascLib as node-casclib has been abandoned.
+Only StarCraft is supported.

 Installation
 ------------

-node-casclib has been tested on Windows and Linux.
+bw-casclib has been tested on Windows and Linux.
 To install using npm

-    npm install casclib
+    npm install bw-casclib

 or with yarn

-    yarn add casclib
+    yarn add bw-casclib

 Usage